 - 1 ½ cups toasted almonds, whole

 Combine honey, sugar, and corn syrup in a saucepan.
 Cook over medium heat, stirring occasionally, until mixture the sugar has dissolved and a candy thermometer registers 300 degrees F in temperature.
 Remove from heat immediately.
 Watch very closely because once the caramel reaches 300 degrees it can scorch easily.

 Meanwhile, put egg whites and cream of tartar into the bowl of an electric mixer fitted with the whisk attachment.
-Beat on medium-high speed until stiff peaks are formed, then raise speed to high.
-Slowly pour in a thin stream into egg white mixture, and beat until mixture has cooled and thickened and begins to stick to whisk, about 10 minutes.
+Beat on medium-high speed until stiff peaks are formed, then raise the speed to high.
+Slowly pour in a thin stream into the egg white mixture, and beat until the mixture has cooled and thickened and begins to stick to whisk for about 10 minutes.
 Reduce the mixer speed to medium-low and beat in vanilla and almonds.
-Working quickly, spread mixture into a greased and floured 9” x 13” baking dish.* To spread evenly, I grease a sheet of parchment and place it greased side down on the top and push the nougat flat in the dish.
-Let cool on wire rack at least 3 hours, or overnight.
+Working quickly, spread the mixture into a greased and floured 9” x 13” baking dish.* To spread evenly, I grease a sheet of parchment and place it greased side down on the top, and push the nougat flat in the dish.
+Let cool on a wire rack for at least 3 hours, or overnight.

 *You can use edible rice paper when available on the top and bottom of the torrone.
 This prevents sticky fingers when eating and adds a professional touch.